Meet the cast of 2020’s Silent Witness series 23

 — Andre Flynn (@andre_lflynn) March three, 2018

 Who’s Malcolm Wilde?
-The apparent suspect within the Jason Forbes homicide.
+The plain suspect within the Jason Forbes homicide.
 He works as a locksmith.

-What else has Andre Flynn been in?
-After beginning out with a job as Gaston in The Musketeers in 2016, the younger actor has appeared in Jamestown (above), Papillon, and Blue Iguana.

 Robert Pugh performs Robert Wilde